About My Room/The Residence Halls

 Money that you put on your ID to use at campus venues is called Auxiliary Points (Aux Points).
 Aux Points rollover from year to year.
 Once Aux Points are added to your ID, they cannot be removed until you use them or until you permanently leave the college.
 Aux Points cannot be cashed in for cash.
 Any Aux Points left on your ID after you graduate will be returned to you via check post-Commencement.

 - Atrium Market – subs & soup

 - Café Mac – you can purchase meals for family and friends

-- Highlander Store – convenience store & Macalester apparel
+- Highlander Store – bookstore, convenience store, Macalester apparel

 - Information Desk – discounted bus passes and movie theater tickets, fax service, tickets to Mac-sponsored off-campus event